Cali Raised LED Premium Roof Rack for the 5th Gen 4Runner – Product Review and Installation Overview

 However, if the retractable windscreen is left down on the highway, it is definitely noticeable even at moderate speeds.
 Enough so to pull over to put it back up, I have also noticed with the knob handles that, no matter how much I tighten at times in heavy winds at high speeds, it will move about half an inch.
 I would like to see a more secure and lower-profile design to match the rest of the rack.

-Profile Designed For Minimal Wind Noise
+Minimal Wind Noise

 The next key feature is the profile.